latex3/tagging-project/documentation/wtpdf/larger-example.md

 the way MathML is encoded.
 The first uses
 MathML tags in the output PDF’s tag tree.
 In the second, LaTeX will instead associate each math expression in the PDF with an embedded and associated MathML file.
-One could edit this example to add `,math/tex/AF` to the `\tagpdf` command, and then in addition a file containing the TeX source would be associated with each formula.
+One could edit this example to add `math/setup={mathml-AF,tex-AF}` to the `tagging-setup` key, and then in addition a file containing the TeX source would be associated with each formula.

 The “Generate tagged PDF” button runs (Lua)LaTeX at [texlive.net](https://texlive.net) (see [texlive.net help](https://davidcarlisle.github.io/latexcgi/)).
 Once the